pellematrose/Buck_IRS25411/README.md

 ![Buck_Schematic_cc](https://github.com/pellematrose/Buck_IRS25411/blob/main/assembly_cv_cc.png)

 To make it easy to adjust some component values the excel file may help you understand how the values are calculated.
-The buck is tested in Combined mode with the values in the excel file.

 I got the main inspiration from various application notes about the buck converter.
 [TI CC CV converter](https://www.ti.com/lit/an/snva829/snva829.pdf)